webrium/foxdb/README.md

                 ->get();
 ```

 For convenience, if you want to verify that a column is = to a given value, you may pass the value as the second argument to the where method.
-Laravel will assume you would like to use the = operator:
+Foxdb will assume you would like to use the = operator:

 ```PHP
 $users = DB::table('users')->where('votes', 100)->get();